 If you own a leasehold flat you don’t actually own the building and common areas.
-That’s owned by your freeholder or landlord to whom you will need to pay service charges, insurance, ground rent and other charges over which you have little control.
-In this guide we look at two options to break free from this situation; buying the freehold and obtaining the “right to manage”, and what you need to consider.
+These are owned by your freeholder or landlord to whom you will need to pay service charges, insurance, ground rent and other charges over which you have little control.
+In this guide we look at two options to break free from this situation; how to buy the freehold and obtain the “right to manage”, and what you need to consider.

 What does buying the freehold mean?

 Leaseholders of flats have a joint right, with other flat-owners in the block, to buy the freehold of their building.
 This is known as a right of “freehold enfranchisement” and it means that the leaseholders become their own freeholder.

 Buying the freehold isn’t something you can do on your own – you have to get your neighbours involved too.
 The law allows at least half of the leaseholders to come together to buy the freehold of the block from the freeholder/landlord.
 So, at the end of the process, the flat-owners would: